Spain hopes for swift end to spat with Morocco as more migrants sent back | Malay Mail

 Morocco’s minister of state for human rights, Mustafa Ramid, accused Spain on Thursday of committing a “reckless and totally unacceptable act” in admitting Ghali without consulting Rabat.
 He said Morocco had “the right to lean back” in response.

-In Spain’s other North African enclave, Melilla, located about 300 km (185 miles) east of Ceuta, some 30 migrants crossed over in the early hours on Friday, scaling the high, razor-wired fence that separates it from Morocco, authorities said.
+In Spain’s other North African enclave, Melilla, located about 300 km east of Ceuta, some 70 migrants crossed over yesterday, scaling the high, razor-wired fence that separates it from Morocco, authorities said.